novasamatech/parity-signer/docs/src/development/UOS.md

     `RuntimeMetadata` versions supported by Vault are `V12`, `V13`, and `V14`.
-The crucial feature of the `V14` is that the metadata contains the description of the types used in the call and extensions production. `V12` and `V13` are legacy versions and provide only text identifires for the types, and in order to use them, the supplemental types information is needed.
+The crucial feature of the `V14` is that the metadata contains the description of the types used in the call and extensions production. `V12` and `V13` are legacy versions and provide only text identifiers for the types, and in order to use them, the supplemental types information is needed.

 5. Process the extensions.